 Enharmonic shift of the tonic

-Pierre-Yves himself mentions a one-comma lowering of “C” and “G” in the “C minor” chord.
-However, this was one among two options predicted by his theoretical model.
-He checked it playing the Cantor electronic organ at the University, reporting musicians rated this option as more pungent — “déchirant” — (Asselin 2000 p.
+Pierre-Yves himself mentions a one-comma lowering of "C" and "G" in the "C minor" chord.
+However, this was one of two options predicted by his theoretical model.
+He tested it by playing the Cantor electronic organ at the University, and reports that musicians found this option to be more pungent — "déchirant" — (Asselin 2000 p.
 135-137).

 The other option (red on the picture) was that each scale be “aligned” in reference to its base note “C” (“DO”).
 This alignment (one-comma raising) can be done clicking button “ALIGN SCALE” on scale pages wherever the basic note (“C”) is not at position 1/1.
 Let us listen to the “C major”/ “C minor” / “C major” sequence, first “non-aligned” then “aligned”: